NCFE CACHE Level 3 Certificate in Health and Social Care

 - Be able to reflect upon and plan for own personal development.

-Once enrolled, you have 12 months to complete your studies.
+Once enrolled, you have up to one year to complete your studies.
 The course will take approximately 734 hours to complete.
 You will need to complete a minimum of 75 placement hours in a real work environment.

 You will complete tutor-marked assignments for each of the nine units included on this course.
 Some of these units will require you to demonstrate your health and social care skills, which will be assessed through your demonstration of workplace evidence.